-Information technologies has already firmly entered in the everyday life of farmers and is an integral part of any modern agricultural enterprise.
-One of the most popular tools is agricultural scouting, which is a procedure for collecting information directly in the field in accordance with the specified parameters and serves to monitor the status of crops.
-Inspections of the field allow not only to determine the stages of plant development on the BBCH scale, soil condition, the presence of diseases, foci of spread of weeds or pests, but also to control the quality of performed work on the field and to form recommendations for its further processing.
+Agroscouting is the process of collecting information directly in the field in accordance with the specified parameters.
+It serves to monitor the state of crops and allows you to record not only the stages of plant development on the BBCH scale, soil condition, the presence of diseases, foci of weeds or pests, but also to monitor the quality of work performed on the field, as well as to form recommendations for its further processing.